ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/7-reducing-impact.md

 Just by using a cloud service provider that does not commit to only using renewable energy sources, the operational emissions leap from less than **1 kgCO<sub>2</sub>e/year** to over **17 kgCO<sub>2</sub>e/year**.

-> It is a massive saving in carbon emissions for simply choosing a renewable energy cloud provider.
+> It's a massive saving in carbon emissions for simply choosing a renewable energy cloud provider.
+When changes like this are made at scale, the impacts from emission reduction are likely to be significant.

 ---